The Little Sterling Street School House Becomes Grace Church

 The bill ratifying the conveyance of the Sterling Street School to Grace Church, and annexing a new district to be graded schools of Watertown has become law.

-Even then, it would take up until a month before the Great Flood of 1869, itself a month prior to Watertown’s incorporation as a city, to have the sale finalized.
+Even then, it would take up until a month before the Great Flood of 1869, itself a month before Watertown’s incorporation as a city, to finalize the sale.
 As was usual with property transactions, the New York Daily Reformer would print the details on March 20, 1869–

 Resolved, That we recommend to the Trustees of the Village of Watertown to sell the school house and lot situated on the corner of Sterling and Jay Street, in said village, to the Rector, Church Wardens and Vestrymen of Grace Church of Watertown, in the County of Jefferson, for the sum of two thousand dollars, that sum having been agreed upon by the said Board of Education and a committee of the said Church; that that sum having actually been paid therefor.